 This discussion of financial condition and results of operations is based upon the information reported in our consolidated financial statements, which have been prepared in accordance with generally accepted accounting principles in the United States.
 The preparation of our financial statements requires us to make assumptions and estimates that affect the reported amounts of assets, liabilities, revenues and expenses, as well as the disclosure of contingent assets and liabilities as of the date the financial statements are available to be issued.
+These estimates could change materially if different information or assumptions were used.
 We base our assumptions and estimates on historical experience and other sources that we believe to be reasonable at the time.
 Actual results may vary from our estimates.
 Our significant accounting policies are detailed in "Item 8.
 Financial Statements and Supplementary Data-Note 2-Accounting Policies."
 We have outlined below certain accounting policies that are of particular importance to the presentation of our financial position and results of operations and require the application of significant judgment or estimates by our management.

 Revenue Recognition.
-We recognize revenues on the volumes sold of hydrocarbons sold to a purchaser.
+We recognize revenues on the volumes of hydrocarbons sold to a purchaser.
 The volumes sold may be more or less than the volumes to which we are entitled based on our ownership interest in the property.
 These differences result in a condition known in the industry as a production imbalance.
 A receivable or liability is recognized only to the extent that we have an imbalance on a specific property greater than the expected remaining proved reserves on such property.
-As of December 31, 2019 and 2018, we had no oil and gas imbalances recorded in our consolidated financial statements.
+As of December 31, 2020 and 2019, we had no oil and gas imbalances recorded in our consolidated financial statements.

-Our oil and gas revenues are recognized when production has been sold to a purchaser at a fixed or determinable price, title has transferred and collectability is probable.
+Our oil and gas revenues are recognized when hydrocarbons have been sold to a purchaser at a fixed or determinable price, title has transferred and collection is probable.
 Certain revenues are based on provisional price contracts which contain an embedded derivative that is required to be separated from the host contract for accounting purposes.
 The host contract is the receivable from oil sales at the spot price on the date of sale.
 The embedded derivative, which is not designated as a hedge, is marked to market through oil and gas revenue each period until the final settlement occurs, which generally is limited to the month after the sale.

 Exploration and Development Costs.
 We follow the successful efforts method of accounting for our oil and gas properties.
 Acquisition costs for proved and unproved properties are capitalized when incurred.
 Costs of unproved properties are transferred to proved properties when a determination that proved reserves have been found.
-Exploration costs, including geological and geophysical costs and costs of carrying unproved properties, are charged to expense as incurred.
+Exploration costs, including geological and geophysical costs and costs of carrying unproved properties, are expensed as incurred.
 Exploratory drilling costs are capitalized when incurred.
-If exploratory wells are determined to be commercially unsuccessful or dry holes, the applicable costs are expensed.
+If exploratory wells are determined to be commercially unsuccessful or dry holes, the applicable costs are expensed and recorded in exploration expense on the consolidated statement of operations.
 Costs incurred to drill and equip development wells, including unsuccessful development wells, are capitalized.
-Costs incurred to operate and maintain wells and equipment and to lift crude oil and natural gas to the surface are expensed.
+Costs incurred to operate and maintain wells and equipment and to lift oil and natural gas to the surface are expensed as oil and gas production expense.